Unchecked Pointers and the Boundaries of Generic Programming

 std::cout << " [走前向迭代器路径:复制-排序-回写]\n";

-}There's a particularly important point here, and one where I'd fallen into a big trap before: concept overload disambiguation rules.
-In the initial draft, I thought "the compiler will automatically pick the most constrained overload," but actual testing revealed that when overload 1's constraint is std::ranges::random_access_range and overload 2's constraint is the custom forward_sortable_range, there's no subsumption relationship between the two constraints—the compiler can't determine which is more strict, so it reports an ambiguity error.
+}Here is a particularly important point, and a pitfall I fell into myself: disambiguation rules for concept overloading.
+In the initial draft, I assumed that "the compiler would automatically select the overload with the strictest constraint," but actual testing revealed that when Overload 1's constraint is std::ranges::random_access_range and Overload 2's constraint is a custom forward_sortable_range, there is no subsumption relationship between the two constraints—the compiler cannot determine which is stricter, resulting in an ambiguity error.

-The original text claimed that "when multiple overloads can match, the compiler will pick the most constrained one."
-This statement holds under specific conditions (when there is a subsumption relationship between two constraints), but it doesn't necessarily hold for custom concepts.
+The original text claimed that "when multiple overloads match, the compiler will select the one with the strictest constraint."
+This statement holds true under specific conditions (when a subsumption relationship exists between the two constraints), but it does not necessarily hold for custom concepts.

-C++20's constraint partial ordering rules ([temp.constr.order]) require that overload A's constraint must subsume overload B's constraint for the compiler to select A. std::ranges::random_access_range does indeed subsume std::ranges::forward_range (because the former is a refinement of the latter), but it does not subsume the custom forward_sortable_range (because the latter's requires clause contains different atomic constraints).
+The C++20 constraint partial ordering rules ([temp.constr.order]) require that Overload A's constraints must subsume Overload B's constraints for the compiler to select A. While std::ranges::random_access_range does subsume std::ranges::forward_range (since the former is a refinement of the latter), it does not subsume the custom forward_sortable_range (because the latter's requires clause contains different atomic constraints).

-error: call of overloaded 'my_sort(std::vector<int>&)' is ambiguousFix: add requires (!std::ranges::random_access_range<R>) to overload 2, explicitly excluding random-access ranges to prevent both overloads from matching simultaneously.
+error: call of overloaded 'my_sort(std::vector<int>&)' is ambiguousFix: Add requires (!std::ranges::random_access_range<R>) to overload 2 to explicitly exclude random-access ranges, preventing both overloads from matching simultaneously.

-This !random_access_range trick is quite practical—essentially, it tells the compiler "only consider overload 2 if overload 1's constraints aren't satisfied."
-When passing vector, overload 2 is excluded; when passing forward_list, overload 1 isn't satisfied.
-Each matches a unique candidate, with no ambiguity.
+This !random_access_range trick is quite useful—essentially telling the compiler, "Only consider overload 2 if the constraints for overload 1 are not met."
+When passing a vector, overload 2 is excluded; when passing a forward_list, overload 1 is not satisfied.
+Each case matches a unique candidate, eliminating ambiguity.

 int main() {